alanng10/class-lang/Docue/Article/Single/a.md

 Class is most gain program lang in make class for effect.

+Make module with Single has develop execute certain.

+Single has more high develop execute certain than Sand in make class for effect.

+Single is effecon in make module for effect.

 Single is object oriented.
 Single is class base.

 The word "Single" is this program lang node name.

-Make module with Single has develop execute certain.

-Single is effecon in make module for effect.

 Single source item root node is Class node.